-- If you currently receive or are applying to receive CHC funding, you are not eligible for a waiver and cannot enter information. - Indian tribes or tribal, Indian, or urban Indian groups are not required to complete this form and cannot enter information. - If you are a competing continuation applicant that wishes to continue an existing waiver, you must complete this form. - When requesting a waiver, present a "good cause" justification describing the need for a waiver of the patient majority board composition requirement, including: - The unique characteristics of the special population (migratory and seasonal agricultural workers advocate, former homeless individual, current resident of public housing) or service area that create an undue hardship in recruiting a patient majority. - Attempts to recruit a majority of special population board members within the last three years and why these attempts have not been successful. - Strategies that will ensure patient participation and input in the direction and ongoing governance of the organization by addressing the following:

-- Collection and documentation of input from the special population(s). - Communication of special population(s) input directly to the health center governing board. - Incorporation of special population(s) input into key areas, including but not limited to: selecting health center services; setting hours of operation of health center sites; defining budget priorities; evaluating the organization's progress in meeting goals, including patient satisfaction; and assessing the effectiveness of the sliding fee discount program.
+- If you currently receive or are applying to receive CHC funding, you are not eligible for a waiver and cannot enter information. - Indian tribes or tribal, Indian, or urban Indian groups are not required to complete this form and cannot enter information. - When requesting a waiver, present a "good cause" justification describing the need for a waiver of the patient majority board composition requirement, including: - The unique characteristics of the special population (migratory and seasonal agricultural workers advocate, former homeless individual, current resident of public housing) or service area that create an undue hardship in recruiting a patient majority. - Attempts to recruit a majority of special population board members within the last 3 years and why these attempts have not been successful. - Strategies that will ensure patient participation and input in the direction and ongoing governance of the organization by addressing the following: - Collection and documentation of input from the special population(s). - Communication of special population(s) input directly to the health center governing board. - Incorporation of special population(s) input into key areas, including but not limited to: selecting health center services; setting hours of operation of health center sites; defining budget priorities; evaluating the organization's progress in meeting goals, including patient satisfaction; and assessing the effectiveness of the sliding fee discount program.